MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.input/focusmanager_trymovefocus_1950067292.md

 This method uses tab order sequence and behavior to traverse all focusable elements in the UI.

-If the focus is on the first element in the tab order and [FocusNavigationDirection.Previous](focusnavigationdirection.md) is specified, focus moves to the last element.
+- If the focus is on the first element in the tab order and [FocusNavigationDirection.Previous](focusnavigationdirection.md) is specified, focus moves to the last element.

-If the focus is on the last element in the tab order and [FocusNavigationDirection.Next](focusnavigationdirection.md) is specified, focus moves to the first element.
+- If the focus is on the last element in the tab order and [FocusNavigationDirection.Next](focusnavigationdirection.md) is specified, focus moves to the first element.

 You can also use either the [FindNextElement(FocusNavigationDirection, FindNextElementOptions)](focusmanager_findnextelement_905966547.md) method or the [FindNextElement(FocusNavigationDirection)](focusmanager_findnextelement_79258569.md) method to programmatically move focus.
 These methods retrieve the element (as a [DependencyObject](../microsoft.ui.xaml/dependencyobject.md)) that will receive focus based on the specified navigation direction (directional navigation only, cannot be used to emulate tab navigation).

 > [!NOTE]
-> We recommend using the FindNextElement method instead of FindNextFocusableElement because FindNextFocusableElement retrieves a UIElement, which returns null if the next focusable element is not a UIElement (such as a [Hyperlink](../microsoft.ui.xaml.documents/hyperlink.md) object).
+> We recommend using the [FindNextElement](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.input.focusmanager.findnextelement) method instead of `FindNextFocusableElement` because `FindNextFocusableElement` retrieves a `UIElement`, which returns `null` if the next focusable element is not a `UIElement` (such as a [Hyperlink](../microsoft.ui.xaml.documents/hyperlink.md) object).

 ## -examples